ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 # Pre-Establishment Phase

-Establishment begins with the creation of a Connection...
+The pre-establishment phase allows applications to specify parameters for the connections they're about to make, or to query the API about potential connections they could make.

+A Preconnection object represents a potential connection.
+It has state that describes parameters of a Connection that might exist in the future.
+This state comprises information about the local and remote endpoints (see
+{{endpointspec}}), the transport parameters (see {{transport-params}}), and the security parameters (see {{security-parameters}}):

 ~~~
-Connection := NewConnection(localSpecifier, remoteSpecifier, transportParameters, cryptographicParameters)
+   localEndpoint   := ...
+   remoteEndpoint  := ...
+   transportParams := ...
+   securityParams  := ...

+   preConnection := NewPreconnection(localEndpoint, remoteEndpoint,
+                                     transportParams, securityParams);

 ~~~

-\[NOTE: note also that framers and deframers should be bound to connections during pre-establishment, forward-reference {{send-framing}} and
+\[NOTE: note also that framers and de-framers should be bound to the Preconnection object during pre-establishment, forward-reference
-{{receive-framing}}]
+{{send-framing}} and {{receive-framing}}]

-## Specifying Endpoints {#enpointspec}
+## Specifying Endpoints {#endpointspec}

-\[NOTE: name resolution is no explict step within the transport API.
-Name resolution can be perfoemed whey creating endpoint objects, but may be deferred until connection establishment to incorporate transport parameters.]

-The transport service API uses Endpoint objects to refer to local and remote endpoints.
+The transport services API uses Endpoint objects to refer to local and remote endpoints.
-Endpoint objects can be configured using varios endpoint representation, including IP addresses, hostnames, URLs or inteface names as well as port numbers and service names:
+Endpoint objects can be configured using various representations of endpoint identifiers, including IP addresses, hostnames, URLs or interface names as well as port numbers and service names:

 ~~~
 remoteSpecifier := NewEndpoint()